mikowals/batch-insert/README.md

     //on server and client
     Data = new Meteor.Collection('data');

-    //must have an allow function to use on client without autopublish package.
+    //must have an allow function on server to use batchInsert() client without autopublish package.
     Data.allow({
       insert: function(){ return true };
     });